DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Angela_Daly_def/index.markdown

 more competition may solve or at least lessen the problem.

-First, contemporary competition law’s basis in neoclassical economics – due to the influence of the Chicago School of Economics in the US since the 1970s and the subsequent move in the E.U. towards the ‘more economic approach’ in competition law and policy – has produced a legal regime that is concerned with the idea of competition as efficiency, with the
+First, contemporary competition law’s basis in neoclassical economics – due to the influence of the Chicago School of Economics in the U.S. since the 1970s and the subsequent move in the E.U. towards the ‘more economic approach’ in competition law and policy – has produced a legal regime that is concerned with the idea of competition as efficiency, with the